nishantsbi/charlie86.github.io/_posts/2016-07-31-TweetOrDie.md

 bigimg: /img/candidates.jpg
 ---

 For my submission to Ari Lamstein's R Shapefile Contest, I looked at Twitter's sentiment towards Hillary Clinton and Donald Trump.
 Using Twitter's geotagging feature, I mapped current sentiment expressed in tweets across the United States and examined the effect of the Democratic National Convention on tweet sentiment.

 Database architecture
 ---------------------

 The tweets, henceforth referred to as twitts, are stored on a MySQL database I have on an AWS RDS instance.
 I have a script (included at the bottom of the post) hosted on EC2 to pull down live twitts mentioning Clinton or Trump's Twitter handles using the `streamR` package (I begain tracking the evening of Monday, July 25th, 2016).

-Before writing the twitts to the database, I use `httr` and the US Census API to reverse geocode the twitts for which lat/lon tracking is enabled (around 3% of all twitts).
-Additionally, I use `tidytext` to count the number of "positive" and "negative" words for each twitt and detect which candidate the twitt refers to.
-In cases where both candidates are mentioned, I do not calculate sentiment.
+Before writing the twitts to the database, I used `httr` and the US Census API to reverse geocode the twitts for which lat/lon tracking is enabled (around 3% of all twitts).
+Additionally, I used `tidytext` to count the number of "positive" and "negative" words for each twitt and detect which candidate the twitt refers to.
+In cases where both candidates were mentioned, I did not calculate sentiment.

-While this specific application does not require streaming twitts (The `twitteR` package is great for pulling in past twitts), I built the infrastructure for a `shiny` app I'm working on to monitor real-time sentiment.

 Load up
 -------